 - The movie opens on scenes in The Big Rotten Apple: an old lady fighting off muggers, an armored car robbery, and a wife murdering her husband.
 Patrick Hale is then shown interviewing the wife, only to reveal it's actually a therapy center where people pay actors to help them live out their violent fantasies.

-- Hale is driving a sailboat through the desert while acting as The Narrator, only for a Reveal Shot to show he's being followed by camera cars filming his live report from Hagreb where he's going to interview King Awad.
+- Hale is driving a sailboat through the desert while acting as a Character Narrator, only for a Reveal Shot to show he's being followed by camera cars filming his live report from Hagreb where he's going to interview King Awad.

 - Suicide Attack: The Eye of Gaza terrorists have plastique surgically implanted beneath their skin so they can smuggle bombs onto airplanes or blow themselves up before news cameras.